tkm-devil/EnergyEfficiencyProject/README.md

 In summary, the Energy Efficiency Prediction project combines machine learning techniques, Flask web integration, and a well-structured codebase to deliver a practical solution for estimating the heating load and cooling load of buildings.
 It offers an intuitive user interface and facilitates accurate predictions to assist in energy-efficient building design and optimization.

+## Workflow

+The project follows a typical workflow consisting of the following steps:

+1. Data Collection - The data was collected from UCI Machine Learning Repository.
+For more information please visit https://archive.ics.uci.edu/dataset/242/energy+efficiency.

+2. Data Preprocessing - Use the provided Jupyter notebooks to preprocess the data.
+This step includes cleaning the data, handling missing values, feature engineering, and scaling the features.

+3. Model Training - Train the prediction models using the preprocessed data.
+The project includes pre-trained models, but you can also retrain the models using your own datasets if desired.
+Refer to the provided Jupyter notebooks for details on model training.

+4. Web Application Setup: Install the required dependencies and set up the Flask web application.
+The project includes the necessary files and folder structure for running the web application locally.

+5. Run the Web Application: Start the Flask server and access the application through a web browser.
+The application will present a form where users can input the building characteristics.
+Upon form submission, the backend will process the input, apply the prediction model, and display the estimated heating load and cooling load values.

+6. Deployment: Once you're satisfied with the local testing, you can deploy the web application to a production server.
+Refer to the Flask documentation for instructions on deploying Flask applications.

 ## Getting Started

 These instructions will give you a copy of the project on your local machine for testing and development purposes.